 Gain the basic skills to design and complete a garment from your original sketch.
 Complete fashion sketches and flats of your designs and construct one of your garments with muslin using draping techniques.
 Taught by UT fashion faculty with own apparel line.
-Note: Basic drawing and sewing experience helpful but not required.
-There will be a materials/lab fee for this course.Fashion Product Development and Merchandising Learn the business of turning fashion ideas into products, including trend analysis, planning (material selection, cost analysis, supply chains), and the buying process.
+Note: Basic drawing and sewing experience helpful but not required.($215 lab/materials fee)Fashion Product Development and Merchandising Learn the business of turning fashion ideas into products, including trend analysis, planning (material selection, cost analysis, supply chains), and the buying process.
 Write and present your product development proposal.
 Taught by UT fashion faculty and a fashion professional.Top

 Unique opportunity to learn human anatomy through a radiological perspective.
 Diagnose common illnesses and injuries and dive into major organ systems with MRI, CT, and ultrasounds in this case based class.
 Students will also gain CPR/AED & first aid certification during this course.
 Taught by practicing radiologist & medical school instructor.
-Students must have completed high school biology with an A/B letter grade.
-There will be an additional materials/lab fee of $90 for this courseSports Medicine Academy Whether you want to be an athletic trainer, team physician, or orthopedic surgeon, this program is for you.
+Students must have completed high school biology with an A/B letter grade.($160 lab/materials fee)Sports Medicine Academy Whether you want to be an athletic trainer, team physician, or orthopedic surgeon, this program is for you.
 Taught by award-winning UT Athletic Training faculty, this is one of the few pre-college opportunities available focused on SEM (Sports and Exercise Medicine).
 In this academy, students will learn to: Recognize common athletic injuries and illnesses, the mechanisms, signs, and symptoms, and identify common risk factors.
 Perform commonly accepted techniques and procedures for clinical evaluation related to common athletic injuries and illnesses including history, inspection, palpation, functional testing, and special evaluation techniques.
 Provide treatments for athletic injuries and illnesses including triage, administration of first aid, immobilization, and transportation.
 Recommend and implement basic rehabilitation protocols using therapeutic modalities and rehabilitative exercises to safely return athletes to activity.
 This academy combines Rehab and Diagnosis & Prevention classes.
 Sports Medicine: Rehab

 Investigate how to make environments "smart" by instrumenting them with digitally connected components, from sensors, to lights, and smartphones.
 Use sensors or "smart" tech to collect data and control/do something via mobile device.
 Examine emerging technologies and conceive of and implement prototype internet of things applications to control our surroundings.
 Enhance your creativity, problem solving and collaboration skills.
 Taught by UT Cockrell Electrical & Computer Engineering faculty.
 Students must have completed Algebra II, Trigonometry, and one lab science course with an A/B letter grade.
 Some minimal programming experience is recommended but not required.
-There will be an additional materials/lab fee for this course.There will be a materials/lab fee for this course.Python & Object Oriented Programming Learn object-oriented programming used by large and small software companies to more easily modify, reuse, and maintain code.
+There will be an additional materials/lab fee for this course.($110 lab/materials fee)Python & Object Oriented Programming Learn object-oriented programming used by large and small software companies to more easily modify, reuse, and maintain code.
 Learn Objects and Classes, Methods, Encapsulation, Abstraction, Polymorphism, and Inheritance, and write complete programs in Python.
 Taught by UT CS faculty and experienced IT professional & developer.
 This course is intended for students with basic programming experience in C++, Java, or Python.
 Students must have completed Algebra II with at least a B letter grade.
 Top

 Learn about how various neural diseases are detected and treated while taking an in-depth look at one of our most complex organs.
 From anatomical structure in virtual reality to tapping into how bioengineered viruses could possibly be a cure for cancer, you will marvel at your brain’s complexity and adaptability.
-Taught by UT neurobiology alum along with neurophysiologists, neuropsychologists, and neurosurgeons. *Additional materials/lab fee for course.Top
+Taught by UT neurobiology alum along with neurophysiologists, neuropsychologists, and neurosurgeons.Top